 Learning effective anxiety relaxation techniques is an important part of coping with stress and anxiety.
 These techniques won't cure anxiety on their own - for that, you need a more extensive anxiety treatment - but they can reduce your anxiety during times of high stress, and the less anxiety you experience, the easier it is to cope with anxiety later.

 There are several fool-proof techniques for fighting anxiety.
-Many people wonder whether these anxiety reduction techniques actually work, or if they're simply a placebo - where only those that believe they work will actually benefit from them.
+Many people wonder whether these anxiety reduction techniques actually work, or if they're simply a placebo - where only those that believe they work will benefit from them.
 The reality is that relaxation exercises do work, but they take a type of commitment that not everyone is ready for.

 Before we get to these relaxation techniques, here are several common questions that people have about these types of exercises for relaxation.

 Are Relaxation Exercises and Meditation the Same Thing?

 Meditation is most certainly a type of relaxation exercise, but it's not the only relaxation exercise.
-Many experts have taken key qualities from meditation and put them to use in other exercises, in order to provide further relaxation benefits.
+Many experts have taken key qualities from meditation and put them to use in other exercises, to provide further relaxation benefits.

 For example, meditation uses mantras as a way of distracting the mind.
-Some relaxation exercises use mantras, while others use counting backwards or repeating a positive phrase.
+Some relaxation exercises use mantras, while others use counting backward or repeating a positive phrase.
 All of these operate under the same principle - to ease the mind from its stress.

 What Are Mantras and Why Are They Used?